validkeys/bs-video-player-component/README.md

   - now update the commenting form and add the time to the print out

 ### Step-4-QueryParams
+- add the ability to pass the time in a query params -- like they do on youtube

 ### Step-5-Responsive
 This branch then adds some CSS and computed property magic to make the video player respond to different screen sizes